How to Use All Aboard Deals Pro: Complete Feature Guide

 - 12-month price history in the Chrome extension — up from 90 days on free

-Step 1 — Configure Your Deal Alerts
+Step 1 — Turn On Your Deal Alerts

 "Configure Alerts" — opens the filter panel where you choose specific cruise lines, cabin types, regions, and departure months.
 You'll only get alerts matching those filters.